elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 # Our First Game

 Let's start creating our first minigame with Elm.
-We want to begin with something small and simple that still has the characteristics and features we want for our games.
+We want to begin with something small and simple that still has the characteristics we want for all of our games.

 Our initial game should be (very) small, self-contained, interactive, and fun.
 And we'll also want to add a simple scoring mechanism so we can work towards